 - Publish a minimum of three in-depth long format stories during the fellowship period.

-- Attend an introductory workshop with WaterAid India to understand the theme.
+- Attend an introductory workshop with WaterAid India to understand the theme of urban water.

 - Travel to minimum two field sites (not necessarily WaterAid India intervention areas) in the country.

 - Each selected fellow will have to sign a detailed Terms of Reference.